ShawnMalal/cse15l-lab-reports/labReport1.md

 ## *Part 3 - Trying some commands*

-Now that you are connected to the remote server, try commands like > cd, ls, pwd, mkdir, cp
+Now that you are connected to the remote server, try commands like -> 'cd', 'ls', 'pwd', 'mkdir', 'cp'